Luming-L/Project/macs2.md

 The q-value (minimum FDR) cutoff to call significant regions.
 Default is 0.05.
 For broad marks, you can try 0.05 as the cutoff.
 Q-values are calculated from p-values using the Benjamini-Hochberg procedure.

 # Step 1: Filter duplicates
+Remove the redundant reads at each genomic loci in Control and ChIP data.
 ```bash
 macs2 filterdup -i CTCF_SE_ChIP_chr22_50k.bed.gz --keep-dup=1 -o CTCF_SE_ChIP_chr22_50k_filterdup.bed
 filterdup -i CTCF_SE_CTRL_chr22_50k.bed.gz --keep-dup=1 -o CTCF_SE_CTRL_chr22_50k_filterdup.bed